Discover the Stunning Beauty of the Colorado National Monument, A Gem You Can’t Miss

 From May to October, it can be hot and dry in Grand Junction.

 When hiking in the desert, always be sure to:

-The desert is near and dear to our hearts.
-Please check out our other page on how to recreate responsibly in the desert and protect biological soil crust.
+Leave No Trace – The desert is near and dear to our hearts.
+Please check out our page with tips for how to recreate responsibly in the desert and protect biological soil crust.

 The Saddlehorn Visitor Center is located near the west entrance or Fruita side.
 Here you can find brochures, hiking information, and restrooms.